NVIDIA/edk2-platforms/Platform/AMD/Readme.md

 ## Package Definition

+* **AgesaModulePkg**

+  This package contains all of the private interfaces and build configuration files for the AGESA support.

+* **AgesaPkg**

+  This package contains all of the public interfaces and build configuration files for the AGESA support.

+* **AmdCbsPkg**

+  AMD Configurable BIOS Setting.
+Provides the edk2 formset following the UEFI HII spec to configure BIOS settings.

+* **AmdCpmPkg**

+  AMD Common Platform Module software is a BIOS procedure library designed to aid AMD customers to quickly implement AMD platform technology into their products.

 * **AmdPlatformPkg**

-  AMD platform edk2 package under this folder provides the common edk2 modules those are leverage by platforms.
+  AMD platform edk2 package under this folder provides the common edk2 modules that are leveraged by platforms.
 Usually those modules have no dependencies with particular platforms.
-The module under this scope can provides a common implementation for all platforms, or it may just provide a framework but the differences of implementation could be configured through the PCDs declared in AmdPlatformPkg.dec, or the board level library provided in the \<Board name\>Pkg.
+Modules under this scope can provide a common implementation for all platforms, or may just provide a framework but the differences of implementation could be configured through the PCDs declared in AmdPlatformPkg.dec, or the board level library provided in the \<Board name\>Pkg.

 * **AmdMinBoardPkg**

-  This package provides the common edk2 modules those can be leverage across AMD boards those use MinPlatformPkg framework.
+  This package provides the common edk2 modules that can be leveraged across AMD boards using the MinPlatform framework.

 * **\<SoC name\>Board**

-  This is the folder named by SoC and accommodate one or multiple board packages those are designed base on the same SoC platform. <SoC name>Board folder may contain edk2 package meta files directly or the sub-folders named by \<Board name\>Pkg for a variety configurations of a platform.
+  This is the folder named by SoC and accommodates one or multiple board packages that are designed based on the same SoC platform. <SoC name>Board folder may contain edk2 package meta files directly or the sub-folders named by \<Board name\>Pkg for a variety configurations of a platform.

 * **<Board name\>Pkg**

   This is the folder that contains edk2 package meta files for a board which is designed base on a platform.
 Besides the edk2 meta files, <Board name\>Pkg may also provides edk2 modules which are specifically to a board.

   ```
   e.g. OverdriveBoard